 Freshman Aarushi Rohatgi is an active Girl Scout who is completing her Silver Award.
 She has an older brother, Ashwin, who attends Country Day.
 In her spare time, she enjoys practicing piano, baking desserts and reading.
 But her favorite thing to do is play with her dog, Cuddles, who recently turned five years old and still loves to bark.
 Contact at email@example.com.

-Without Netflix and her two dogs, junior Arikta Trivedi would probably be bored out of her mind.
-When her dogs aren’t keeping her busy, she fills her time being on the Student Council and in the band.
+Without Netflix and her two dogs, senior Arikta Trivedi would probably be bored out of her mind.
+When her dog isn’t keeping her busy, she fills her time being on the Student Council.
 She’s been on campus since third grade and has spent most of her time procrastinating, which is her favorite activity.
 While procrastinating, she likes to watch her favorite show, “Grey’s Anatomy.”
 Contact at firstname.lastname@example.org

-Junior Arjin Claire has attended Country Day since kindergarten and is in his third year on the Octagon.
+Senior Arjin Claire has attended Country Day since kindergarten and is in his fourth year on the Octagon.
 He is an avid soccer player and enjoys watching “Liverpool FC.”
 Arjin loves reading, spending time with family and friends, playing video games, drawing, celebrating Christmas and sleeping.
 Arjin is also a passionate “Harry Potter” fan and would love to discuss the series with anyone.
 Contact at email@example.com.

 Sophomore Callister Misquitta has been attending Country Day since his freshman year.
 He spends his winter skiing on the weekends with his family.
 He’s your go to person to talk about anything skiing or snowboarding related.
 When he isn’t skiing, you can find him practicing the piano or playing with his friends.
 Every morning he goes on runs to ensure that he’s ready for cross country and track.